Want to learn how to start a blog? This post will teach you everything you need to know to start a blog in 2022 and beyond!

 Each plugin has its own free tutorials if you need help using them.
 You’ll add additional plugins as you need them in the future.

 Now that your theme and basic plugins are installed, it’s time to get creative and customize your theme.
 This is like decorating your house to get it ready to move in now that it’s built and functioning.
-If you struggle with design, you can easily outsource this on Fiverr, Upwork, or by asking in a Facebook Group like my Blog It Like It’s Hot members’ group.
+If you struggle with design, you can easily outsource this on Fiverr, Upwork, or by asking in a Facebook Group like my Be Seen Blogger members’ group.

 In general, choose 3 main colors and 2-3 accent colors in the same color family, and 2-3 fonts that look nice together.
 Some themes already have these things pre-programmed into them to make it even easier.